BatchClayderman/FinTech_CCST9080_2024-2025-2/Guest Speaker Lecture Records/Policy.md

 #### Policy

-Their records will be provided here, whether the guest speaker lectures are online or face-to-face.
+The records of guest speaker lectures will be provided here, whether online or face-to-face.